-After the initial investigation, four groups of stakeholders have been determined as the main respondents for the research.
-These are the local community, government and NGOs, businesses and tourists.
-The government and NGOs are grouped together as they are the advocates of ecotourism and local community participation and in several occassions, work together.
-Tourists are determined as an important stakeholder as they are also directly involved in ecotourism and indirectly involved in local community participation advocacy, and the most effective data collection method for this group is using a survey with openended questions.
+After taking a closer look, four groups of stakeholders have been determined as the main respondents for the research.
+These are the local community, government and NGOs businesses and tourists.
+The government and NGOs are grouped together as they are great advocates of ecotourism and local community participation and often work together in Sabah.
+Tourists are determined as an important stakeholder as they are also directly involved in ecotourism and indirectly involved in local community participation advocacy, and the most effective data collection method for this group is using a survey with open ended questions.
 They were selected as the key respondents in this research due to their ability to give extensive information on the research issues based on their motivations, reasons, impressions, perceptions and ideas.

 Finally, five ecotourism sites were identified which fits the characteristics that were selected for this research after a process of elimination.
 During the process of elimination, the geographical locations of the sites were also taken into consideration.
 The location of these five sites are spatially spread out in the State of Sabah, which makes it representative to the research in terms of geographical locations.
-Kampung Bavanggazo is located in the north, both Batu Puteh and Sukau are located in the East and the Rafflesia Information Centre and Kampung Rantai are in the interior.
+Kampung Bavanggazo is located in the north both Batu Puteh and Sukau are located in the East and the Rafflesia Information Centre and Kampung Rantai are in the interior.

-The five sites were also selected based on their eligibility as set by operational definition where the definition encapsulates the elements of conservation, benefit to the local people and enjoyment of the touristic assets.
-All of them share the same characteristics i.e. type of attractions and activities where all these sites are involved in nature and culture, have local involvement, use eco-practices, and are protected.
+The five sites were also selected based on their eligibility as set by operational definition.
+All of them share the same characteristics as depicted in the earlier table i.e. type of attractions and activities where all these sites are involved in nature and culture, have local involvement, use eco-practices, and are protected.
 However, there are differences in the ownership.
 The local community runs Kampung Bavanggazo and Kampung Rantai ecotourism operations while Batu Puteh's operation involves both the local community and NGOs.
-Sukau's ecotourism operation is mainly run by the private sector and a government department runs the Rafflesia Information Centre.
+Sukau's ecotourism operation is mainly run by the private sector and Rafflesia Information Centre is run by the government.
 While these differences in the ownership are found in the pool of the case study sites, this will not affect the results of the case study analysis as these sites share common characteristics.
 The differences also will give insights on the success factor, whether the government, private sector or locally owned operation have differences in the degree of success.
 This will add more justification in terms of reliability of the results.